 Things to Do on a Bike Ride to Redondo Beach

 Redondo Beach is the southernmost town of the trio of coastal communities that make up LA’s South Bay.
 Roughly 4 miles each way out and back from Manhattan Beach and passing through Hermosa Beach, a trip to Redondo is an easy day of touring that will show you much of what the Los Angeles coast has to offer.
+The Beach E Biking shop is located at the Redondo Pier Plaza level, just 1 level up from the beach bike path, making this a great starting point for your adventure.

 King Harbor